Conceptualizing a micro-app to help parents capture birth experiences

 PROTOTYPING

-Our early wireframes, guided by client research, explored how to capture the pace and emotion of childbirth
+Our early wireframes explored how to capture the pace and emotion of childbirth

 We created a timeline that combined journal entries, medical details, and quick “moments” for memory capture.
 These prototypes helped us test how parents might document their experience naturally, without interrupting the flow of labor and recovery.